javascriptdata/scikit.js/docs/docs/contributing.md

 ## There ya have it

 So that's the basic idea.
-There are things I skipped over (testing, using mixins, asserting on bad input), but this will get ya started.
+There are things I skipped over (testing, using mixins, asserting on bad input), but this will get the gravy train rolling.